 If you’re in the advertising and PR agency business, you know: the stakes for Digital Advertising are rising.
 Gone are the days when digital ads were a low-cost addition to the marketing budget.
 Today, digital advertising is often the key marketing strategy as clients struggle to pull customers through their digital sales funnel.
 In a world where digital advertising costs are pulling up even with traditional outlets in many cases, and the pressure for ROI is relentless, he or she with the best targeting wins.

 That’s what makes the “geotargeting” strategy El Toro offers so interesting.
 It’s a new way of finding your audience, right where they live.
 We all know, of course, that Facebook or Google will allow you to target customers who show certain interests.
 “Women in Peoria who like knitting,” for instance.
-But what if you could target an online ad to a customer meeting the exact criteria you needed, in the exact address you needed, with the surgical precision of traditional direct mail?
+But what if you could target an online ad to a customer meeting the exact criteria you needed, at the exact address you needed, with the surgical precision of traditional direct mail?

 In my opinion, you could achieve the best possible ROI for the price.
 And not just for the location specificity.
 For the results.
 When you work with this technology, you can be pretty well assured your target consumer will see the message nearly 100 percent of the time.
 And you can do that with a message that is tailored directly to who they are and where they live, instead of what sites they visit.
-This generally results in click throughs three times the industry average, with targeting six to 60 times more effective than other online ads.
+This generally results in click-throughs three times the industry average, with targeting six to 60 times more effective than other online ads.

 So, how do you put that technology to work for you?
 Here’s where I see the possibilities:

-Strategy #1: Geotargeting/IP targeting as an add on – IP targeting such as is this is usually the first thing I think of when I have a client with a fairly defined customer base.
+Strategy #1: Geotargeting/IP targeting as an add-on – IP targeting such as is this is usually the first thing I think of when I have a client with a fairly defined customer base.
 Usually, for a digital campaign, you need more than one entry point for your funnel.
 Mounting an email campaign?
 Running direct mail?
-Do IP targeting as an add on.
-In my experience it has lifted results by as much as 20 to 30 percent over doing just one communication strategy.
+Do IP targeting as an add-on.
+In my experience, it has lifted results by as much as 20 to 30 percent overdoing just one communication strategy.